-Translation rules feature is available for all Lokalise Messages integrations from the Start plan and above.
-Language specific rules, however, are available only on the Pro plan.
+Translation rules feature is available for all Lokalise Messages integrations from the Lite plan and above.
+Language-specific translation rules, however, are available only on the Pro plan.

 Translation rules enable you to override the default machine translation choice algorithm globally or on a per language basis.
 Please note that this feature does not affect language detection.

 To get started with this feature, open your dashboard and switch to the Translation rules tab: